Taking time to preview Salesforce's interview questions and answers vastly improves your chances of working there.

 - Demandware Inc

-Describe how objects work in Salesforce
+Describe how object relations in Salesforce work

 Answer this to show that you understand the two types of objects in Salesforce and what they do for the customer.